ncsu-landscape-dynamics/popsborder/docs/run.md

 interface.
 Both interfaces take simulation parameters as a configuration file and several other user inputs as function arguments or command line arguments.

+For a quick start option, use the Jupyter notebook [run_from_xlsx.ipynb](run_from_xlsx.ipynb) with the provided Excel spreadsheet template to configure the simulation.

 ## Configuration

 The configuration file contains all parameters needed for a single simulation